aude/alias-completion/readme.md

 bash-alias-completion
 =====================

-If you make an alias in Bash, it's not trivial to get Bash completion for it.
+If you make an alias in Bash, it's not trivial to get tab completion for it.
 This project aims to make that easy.

 Examples